Skip to main content

 Receiving Orders

 Receiving orders lets you confirm delivered quantities and add received products to inventory.
-When an order is received, Bestellfix checks the product mappings and converts ordered products into ingredient stock.
+When an order is received, Mathership checks product mappings and converts ordered products into ingredient stock.

 What receiving means